Bottom of Royals batting order comes through, but it’s not enough in loss to Rangers

 Starter Brady Singer surrendered one run and struck out four in five innings, his best outing of the month.
 He limited damage in the fourth when the Rangers loaded the bases with one out.

+The inning changed when Singer struck out Travis Jankowski on a 3-2 slider.

+“He’s a really tough guy to strike out, a patient hitter there,” Singer said.

-Singer struck out Travis Jankowski on a 3-2 slider and got Leody Taveras to ground out, ending the inning.
+Singer then got Leody Taveras to ground out, ending the inning, but the Royals starter had run up his pitch count and his night was over after five innings.
+The bullpen couldn’t keep the lead.

 Up next for the Royals